 → Consider these points to start establishing your cleaning and disinfecting protocols.
 Work closely with your office cleaning staff as you plan.
 If your office sits within a larger building, then you’ll also have to collaborate with building managers and additional cleaners.

 - Have your primary cleaning professionals updated protocols to address challenges related to COVID-19 containment?
-(View the CDC’s guidance on Cleaning and Disinfecting Your Facility and the World Health Organization’s advice for office cleaning.)
+(View the World Health Organization’s advice for office cleaning.)

 - Will you need to increase your cleaning frequency demands?
 (Daily cleaning goals might need to be adjusted if you have many workers rotating in and out of the office.